RationAI/xopat/modules/annotations/convert/README.md

 `[factoryID] ruler` --> `[type] group[line, text]`: a ruler consists of a type hierarchy: a group with one line and a text label
 `[factoryID] rect` --> `[type] rect`: a rectangle annotation is simply an identity `[factoryID] myCustomTool` --> `[type] rect`: a possible new factory that uses a rect primitive to perform a selection

+##### IDs
+``ID`` property is not internally used by default, but is supported due to its frequent usage.
+You have to set it manually, it is by default undefined.

+``sessionID`` property not only marks the current annotation session identification, it also acts as an interactivity flag - if it is missing, the given annotation is not modifiable.

+``layerID`` not currently used, prepared for layers support.
+TODO update docs once ready.

+``presetID`` ID for the metadata group (a class) that describes the annotation.
+Presets are class templates that are defined once, and used repeatedly.

 ##### Available exporting
 The module can export objects with all props or necessary props only (i.e. not an `auto` value).
 But fabric exports